vtex/vtex-courses/courses/content-workflow/02_publishing-app/en.md

 ![image](https://user-images.githubusercontent.com/19495917/88819289-2d16f400-d196-11ea-8cb6-f86a902c4887.png)

-After confirming it, the app building will start and, after finishing it, you should see a message saying that the publishing process was successful.
+After confirming it, the app's building will start and, after finishing it, you should see a message saying that the publishing process was successful.

 ![image](https://user-images.githubusercontent.com/19495917/88824809-3061ae00-d19d-11ea-86c1-4118bf609ec3.png)